AustinWiley/bamazon-store/README.md

   * If a manager selects `View Low Inventory`, then it will list all items with an inventory count lower than five.

-  * If a manager selects `Add to Inventory`, your app will display a prompt that will let the manager "add more" of any item currently in the store.
+  * If a manager selects `Add to Inventory`, the app will display a prompt that will let the manager "add more" of any item currently in the store.

-  * If a manager selects `Add New Product`, it will allow the manager to add a completely new product to the store.
+  * If a manager selects `Add New Product`, it will allow the manager to add a completely new product to the store by updating the database.

 ### Supervisor View

-* Node app called `bamazonSupervisor.js`.
+* Node application called `bamazonSupervisor.js`.
 Running this application will list a set of menu options:

    * View Product Sales by Department